AIgineerAB/data_warehouse_course/02_setup_snowflake/README.md

 Make sure to have logged in to snowflake through its vscode extension.

 > [!NOTE]
-> You might need to change the language mode to snowflake SQL if it isn't set by defa
+> You might need to change the language mode to snowflake SQL if it isn't set by default

 > [!NOTE]
 > Use ctrl+enter or cmd+enter to run each sql statements through snowflake.